Policy Number: SCS2020006

 3.7 How does SCS investigate a disclosure?

-When a disclosure is received, it will be promptly forwarded to the Strategy, Policy & Governance directorate, who will review whether it falls within the intended scope of the policy.
+When a disclosure is received, it will be promptly forwarded to the Governance & Legal directorate, who will review whether it falls within the intended scope of the policy.
 All qualifying whistleblower disclosures will be investigated.